coq/coq/doc/sphinx/language/extensions/arguments-command.rst

          The construct :n:`@name {? % @scope }` declares :n:`@name` as non-implicit if `clear implicits` is specified or at least one other name is declared implicit in the same list of :n:`@name`\s.
          :token:`scope` can be either a scope name or its delimiting key.
 See :ref:`binding_to_scope`.

+         .. exn:: To rename arguments the 'rename' flag must be specified.
+            :undocumented:

+         .. exn:: Flag 'rename' expected to rename @name into @name.
+            :undocumented:

       `clear implicits`
-         makes all implicit arguments into explicit arguments `default implicits`
+         makes all implicit arguments into explicit arguments

+         .. exn:: The 'clear implicits' flag must be omitted if implicit annotations are given.
+            :undocumented:

+      `default implicits`
          automatically determine the implicit arguments of the object.
          See :ref:`auto_decl_implicit_args`.

+         .. exn:: The 'default implicits' flag is incompatible with implicit annotations.
+            :undocumented:

       `rename`
          rename implicit arguments for the object.
 See the example :ref:`here <renaming_implicit_arguments>`.
       `assert`